Will The Milwaukee Bucks Make The NBA Playoffs in 2013?

 During the strike-shortened 2011-2012 season, the Milwaukee Bucks also underachieved with a 31-35 final record.
 Once again, injuries and lack of team chemistry played a big part in the team's fortune.
 Andrew Bogut spent more time off the court than on it.
 After leaving the team for a spell to attend to a personal matter in Australia, Bogut broke his ankle in January and was done for the year.
-The defensive specialist, Luc Mbah A Moute, also missed a number of games with knee tendonitis starting from the beginning of the season.
+The defensive specialist, Luc Mbah A Moute, also missed several games with knee tendonitis starting from the beginning of the season.
 The play and conduct of Stephen Jackson also affected team chemistry as Jackson became cancer on the team.
-The Bucks seemed to be struggling for an identity since the beginning of the season and did not really find it until Bogut and Jackson were traded to Golden State for Monta Ellis and Expe Udoh.
+The Bucks seemed to be struggling for an identity since the beginning of the season and did not find it until Bogut and Jackson were traded to Golden State for Monta Ellis and Expe Udoh.
 The team played better after the trade, however, coach Skiles now had to emphasize offense and neglect defense since the Bucks had no effective center.

 Personnel Moves Between the 2011-2012 and 2012-2013 Seasons